seastco/seastco.github.io/content/posts/2022-10-02-building-redis/index.md

 A final note - it’s interesting to see the Redis source code have [files](https://github.com/redis/redis/blob/7.0/src/server.c) with 7000+ LOC.
-If I blindly came across this code not knowing it was Redis, I’d have a smug, knee-jerk reaction about how the code is trash.
+If I blindly came across this code not knowing it was Redis, I’d have a smug, knee-jerk reaction about how the code is poor.
 A humble reminder to myself to not be so opinionated about subjective rules.
-What the hell do I know?
+What the heck do I know?
 Redis is one of the most loved and successful databases to date; clearly the maintainers know what they’re doing.
 I’m not saying 7000+ LOC is the correct thing to do, but there are obviously bigger fish to fry.